Skip to main content

 Course outline:

-• Part 2: Circular motion and gravitation, propagation of light, wave properties, reflection, images, refraction, waves and interference
+• Part 2: Circular motion and gravitation, propagation of light, wave properties, reflection, images produced by mirrors and lenses, refraction, diffraction of waves and interference

-• Part 3: Electric charge, electric field, DC electricity, resistor circuits, magnetic fields and electromagnetic induction
+• Part 3: Electric charge, electric field, DC electricity, resistor circuits, magnetic fields, dc motors, electromagnetic induction, and generation of electricity

 Methods of assessment: Students will sit three School examinations.
-Approximately 20 experiments are performed, written up and marked during each year.
-Problem assignments are set and marked.
+Approximately 20 experiments are performed, written up, and marked during each year.
+Regular progress tests are set and marked to give frequent formative feedback to students.

 NCEA Level 2 Achievement Standards that students will be prepared for include:

 Prerequisites: Form 5 Pre-Q Physics.
-A strong ability in Mathematics is an advantage, and all students should be taking Cambridge AS or A2 Mathematics.
+A strong ability in Mathematics is an advantage, and all students should be taking Cambridge AS or A Level Mathematics.

-Recommended achievement levels: Students who wish to study Cambridge Assessment AS Physics should have scored in excess of 60% in School examinations and gained a 60% or better in the Pre-Q examinations.
+Recommended achievement levels: Students who wish to study Cambridge Assessment AS Physics should have scored more than 55% in School examinations each term and gained 55% or higher in the final Pre-Q examinations.

 • Physical quantities and units